hartwigmedical/serve/algo/README.md

 The following filters can be configured for CKB FLEX, along with an example of how this is used by Hartwig:
 Filter  | Description
 ---|---
 ALLOW_GENE_IN_FUSIONS_EXCLUSIVELY  | CKB FLEX uses a hierarchy of events in such a way that every "fusion" is a child of "mutant".
-For certain genes (eg @IG) we want to ignore the abstract level and only include the fusion evidence since we only handle @IG on a fusion level in the Hartwig pipeline.
+For certain genes (e.g. @IG) we want to ignore the abstract level and only include the fusion evidence since we only handle @IG on a fusion level in the Hartwig pipeline.
 FILTER_EVENT_WITH_KEYWORD  | Can be used to remove evidence of a type that is not observable in DNA (eg "hypermethylation") FILTER_EXACT_VARIANT_FULLNAME  | Any specific variant can be removed through this filter.
 This is primarily used to remove variants that have a coding impact on their configured refseq transcript in CKB but are non-coding or don't exist on Hartwig's ensembl transcript.
 FILTER_ALL_EVIDENCE_ON_GENE  | Is primarily used to remove evidence on genes which are simply not modeled correctly in Hartwig's gene model and hence can't be mapped properly